|Nutrition Facts (per serving)|

 If the shrimp is frozen, thaw.
-I put them in a colander and run cold water over them.

 Peel the shrimp, including the tails.
-To devein, run a small, sharp knive down the back of each shrimp.
+To devein, run a small, sharp knife down the back of each shrimp.
 Pull the dark vein out.
 You might have to loosen it or scrape part of the vein out with the tip of the knife.

 Season the shrimp with 1 1/2 teaspoons salt and the pepper; let stand at room temperature for 10 to 15 minutes.

 In a bowl whisk the egg with the cream or milk until smooth.
-Add the cornmeal, flour, baking powder and remaining 1/4 teaspoon of salt; stir until the batter is well blended and smooth.
+Add the cornmeal, flour, baking powder, and remaining 1/4 teaspoon of salt; stir until the batter is well blended and smooth.
 Add more milk or cream if the batter is very thick.